QGP Physics from Attractor Perturbations: Summary and Outlook

-Aside from providing a clear, semi-analytic picture of QGP evolution, our approach can be implemented numerically in a very straightforward and efficient fashion, since it relies on the discrete Fourier transforms and solving systems of coupled linear ODEs.
-The details of the initial state can be incorporated scale by scale in a controlled way: to account for finer detail of the initial state we can increase the number of modes in the calculation whose computational complexity then scales linearly.
-Apart from the conceptual utility, our approach can thus be used as a laboratory for studying models of the initial state, as well as novel characterisations of fluid behaviour~\cite{Ollitrault:2023wjk,Ambrus:2022qya}.
+Our approach, apart from its conceptual aspects, could also be used as a laboratory for studying models of the initial state, as well as novel characterizations of fluid behavior~\cite{Ollitrault:2023wjk,Ambrus:2022qya}.
 Our model can also be extended in a number of ways; two most prominent are the description of jets \cite{Chaudhuri_2006,Chesler:2007an,Casalderrey-Solana:2020rsj,Yang_2023}, and the incorporation of noise \cite{Akamatsu:2017,An:2019rhf,An:2019fdc,An_2021,An_2023,Chen:2022ryi}.
 We hope to return to these matters in the future.

-We have provided some examples which demonstrate that our approach is able to reproduce basic features which rely on an effective description of the transverse dynamics.
-It is however not yet clear which physical effects are captured by this model, and which require a fully-nonlinear treatment.
-In our pilot study we have considered the buildup of elliptic flow and have found results consistent with earlier work which relied on solving the fully-nonlinear problem.
-It would be very interesting to better understand the limitations of our approach.